kokkekpek/twicy-smart-contracts/README.md

 ![How to play referral](_README/how-to-play-referral.png)
  * Send 10💎 to smart-contract
  * Receive referral ID in answer
  * Invite other users to the game.
-Ask them to make a deposit and input the deposit ID in the comment to the transfer
+Ask them to make a deposit and input the referral ID in the comment to the transfer
- * You will get 0.5💎 from every 10💎 your referrals deposits
+ * You will get 0.5💎 from every 10💎 deposits of your referrals

 ## Economics
 ![Diagramm](_README/diagramm.png)